markVPS/markVPS.github.io/template/README.md

 Definitely one of the coolest things on the page.
 The carousel has the option of being moved via dragging the cursor on a computer or phone on a touch screen.
 Also, the two left and right buttons on the bottom.
 There is also a "fadeInUp", though I don't see how it is up.
 Maybe I could have the results show up on this carousel and include the playlist descriptor in where the lorem text is.
 I also messed with the delay a bit but it seems just right and I will likely not change that.
 # Token
 I messed this section up!
 It used to count up with an animation all the way up to 100,000 (I think?)
 Now it just stays at 0 and I cannot fix it.
 Was probalby going to remove anyways.
 At this point I realized all of the new div's are in the "fadeInUp" class
+# FAQs
+This accordion will likely be utilized a lot in my implementation.
+For as complicated previous examples of it seemed, this one seems pretty easy.
+There is a little bit of a blue highlight whenever you click to close that I don't like, but it's not that much of an issue.
+# Footer
+Obviously every page needs a footer, so I will keep this I'm just not sure how much.
+All of the links are avaiable on the navbar so having links on the bottom as well seems like a redundancy.
+I could see how this would help with mobile users since it is easier to reach.
+I could try to make the navbar on the bottom and remove the footer entirely.
+# Back to Top
+Related to the last point, I think that the navbar on the bottom would remove the need for this.